Skip to content

 Schedule::command('integrations:sync')->everyMinute();

 The integrations:sync command finds all active integrations where next_sync_at has passed and dispatches a SyncIntegration job for each.
-Jobs use WithoutOverlapping to prevent concurrent syncs of the same integration.
+Jobs use WithoutOverlapping to prevent concurrent syncs of the same integration, and a preflight check skips a run while a previous run's batch is still in flight.

 Provider example